cloudbuilderspa/CloudNativeGuardiansKCSA/sections/4_System_Hardening/lab_guide_en.md

             hostPath:
               path: /var/run/docker.sock # Mounting Docker socket
         ```

+**✨ Prediction Point ✨**
+*Before even considering applying this manifest, what are the immediate red flags regarding `hostPath` and `/var/run/docker.sock`?*
     *   **Discussion:**
         *   What is the potential threat if this Pod is deployed and compromised?
 (Attacker could control Docker daemon on the node, leading to node compromise).
         *   Which Pod Security Standard (PSS) level would likely prevent this? (`Baseline` and `Restricted` should prevent this).
     *   **Security Note:** Mounting sensitive host paths like the Docker socket, `/etc`, or `/` is extremely dangerous.

+**✅ Verification Point ✅**
+*Explain in your own words why mounting the Docker socket is a high-severity risk.
+What specific capabilities could an attacker gain?*

 2.  **Review a Pod Manifest with `privileged: true`:**
     *   Consider (`privileged-example-pod.yaml` - review only):